Professor Iain Clacher

 - Director of the Centre for Financial Technology and Innovation

-- Associate Professor in Accounting and Finance
+- Professor of Pensions and Finance

 - PhD University of Leeds (2008)